Driving needn’t be a pain in the back!

 - Van and lorry drivers can minimise the need for lifting by using any tail lift or mechanical handling equipment provided.
 Special care must be taken after a long period of driving when opening rear doors, lifting roller shutters and releasing levers.

-Back pain is rarely serious but you should consult your Chiropractor if your back pain is not resolving or getting worse.
+Back pain is rarely serious but you should consult your Chiropractor in Wickford if your back pain is not resolving or getting worse.

 Prepared with the help of: RECARO UK Ltd, BackCare and the British Chiropractic Association.